 In the year ended December 31, 2017, the Company incurred charges related to the purchase accounting impact on stock-based compensation related to the Allergan, Forest and Zeltiq acquisitions, which increased cost of sales, selling and marketing and general and administrative expenses, including a cash stock-based compensation charge of \$31.5 million associated with the Zeltiq Acquisition.
-In the year ended December 31, 2016, the Company incurred charges related to the purchase accounting impact on stock-based compensation related to the Allergan and Forest acquisitions, which increased cost of sales, selling and marketing and general and administrative expenses.
+In the year ended December 31, 2016, the Company incurred charges related to the purchase accounting impact on stock-based compensation related to the Allergan and Forest acquisitions, which increased cost of sales, selling and marketing and general and administrative expenses, selling and marketing and Forest acquisitions, which increased cost of sales, selling and marketing and general and administrative expenses.